 Psyllium husk powder is the most important ingredient in this recipe and cannot be substituted by any other ingredient.
 Make sure to use psyllium husk POWDER.
-If you have psyllium husk (not the powder), you can blend it in a blender or electric spice/coffee grinder until it's a fine powder.
+If you have whole psyllium husk (not the powder), you can blend it in a blender or electric spice/coffee grinder until it's a fine powder.

 A few people mentioned a weird smell in the bread (I didn't, and most other people didn't either), however, I received a few helpful comments.

 You can use whole-grain buckwheat flour or regular, both are fine.
 Some people replaced the buckwheat flour with oat flour or sorghum flour (or a combo) and the bread still turned out amazing.